Frequently Asked Questions:

 What is included in the price?

 We don’t like paying for hidden extras when we go on holiday ourselves so we think you probably don’t like it either!
 What you see is what you pay.
 The price quoted includes all bedding, towels, heating and power plus an initial supply of coal and logs for the open fire.
 We also offer free WiFi.
-We don’t charge extra if you want to bring a pet to Foxglove Cottage.
+We don’t charge extra if you wish to bring a dog to Foxglove Cottage.

 Do you charge a booking fee?